Cliff Huxtable

 Dr. Heathcliff Isaac Huxtable (Note: In the first episode, Cliff's first name was Clifford, but later was changed to Heathcliff.
 However, in one episode, the show tries to resolve the discrepancy by having Clair call him "Heathclifford" as his full first name.) is a fictional character and the protagonist of the NBC sitcom The Cosby Show, which aired from 1984 to 1992.
 He was portrayed by actor and comedian Bill Cosby and appeared in all 201 episodes of the show.

-Cliff is the Huxtable family patriarch who is very goofy and silly to most people around him, especially his family.
-At his core, he is a very kind and gentle man and an extremely dedicated father with a strong sense of humor.
-Although he and his wife fostered a tight-knit, loving family, a running gag throughout the series is his thwarted attempts to get the grown children to leave the house.
+Cliff is the Huxtable family patriarch, portrayed as lighthearted and humorous in his interactions with those close to him.
+Although he is depicted as a devoted father and husband, a recurring joke in the series involves his unsuccessful efforts to encourage his adult children to move out of the family home.

 The character had a mostly positive reception from critics and was named as the "Greatest Television Dad".
 Cosby's portrayal of Cliff Huxtable caused him to gain a reputation as "America's Dad".
 He was frequently shown wearing colorful sweaters.